ericandrewlewis/https-http2-and-wordpress/working-with-ssl-certificates.md

 ## Validate a certificate

-Concatenate all base64 encoded intermediary certificates and the root certificate in `cacert.pem`.
+Concatenate all PEM encoded intermediary certificates and the root certificate in `cacert.pem`.

-You need a base64 encoded site certificate in `server.pem`.
+You need a PEM encoded site certificate in `server.pem`.

 ```bash
 openssl verify -verbose -CAfile cacert.pem server.pem